Fugitive Ivory Coast Opposition Chief Arrested - UrduPoint

 Fugitive Ivory Coast Opposition Chief Arrested

-Abidjan, Nov 7 (UrduPoint / Pakistan Point News - 7th Nov, 2020 ) :Fugitive Ivory Coast opposition leader Pascal Affi N'Guessan has been arrested north of Abidjan, officials and his party said Saturday, as prosecutors investigate President Alassane Ouattara's rivals for rejecting his reelection.
+Abidjan, Nov 7 (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :Fugitive Ivory Coast opposition leader Pascal Affi N'Guessan has been arrested north of Abidjan, officials and his party said Saturday, as prosecutors investigate President Alassane Ouattara's rivals for insurrection for rejecting his reelection.

-At least 40 people have been killed in clashes over Ouattara's third term since August, reviving fears francophone West Africa's top economy could slide into post-election violence like a decade ago when fighting killed 3,000.
+At least 40 people have been killed in clashes over Ouattara's third term since August, reviving fears that francophone West Africa's top economy could slide into the kind of post-election violence seen a decade ago when fighting killed 3,000.

 "Affi N'Guessan was arrested during the night," in the central eastern town of Bongouanou, said Eddie Ane, a member of his Ivorian Popular Front party.

-N'Guessan, 67, a former prime minister, was the opposition spokesman and a candidate himself in the presidential election.
+Former prime minister N'Guessan, 67, was the opposition spokesman and a candidate himself in the presidential election.

 Two government sources confirmed his arrest.